Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Experiments

 For evaluation, we first perform MC–based PF simulations with $2{,}500$ samples.
-For sampled bus, a GMMs is fitted to the resulting voltage samples and treated as the reference (\textit{ground-truth}) distribution with analytical PDF, denoted by $\{p_{\mathbf{o}_i}(\cdot)\}_{i=1}^{N_s}$.
+For each evaluated bus, a GMM is fitted to the resulting voltage samples and treated as the reference (\textit{ground-truth}) distribution with a closed-form PDF, denoted by $\{\mathcal{P}_{\mathbf{o}_i}(\cdot)\}_{i=1}^{N_s}$.
 Regarding the evaluation metrics, we quantify the discrepancy between the estimated and reference voltage distributions using the Jensen--Shannon divergence (JSD) and the total variation distance (TVD).
 Given reference probability distribution $p(\mathbf{x})$ and predicted distribution $q(\mathbf{x})$ defined on $\mathbf{x}\in\mathbb{R}^2$, the TVD is defined as

 The JSD is a symmetric and bounded information-theoretic measure defined as

 where $\mathrm{KL}(\cdot\|\cdot)$ denotes the Kullback--Leibler divergence,

 Smaller values of JSD and TVD indicate greater similarity between the two distributions.